EWaterman/EWaterman.github.io/_posts/Ch4/0004-03-01-character-design.md

 Another option is to flip the stereotype on its head and **give your characters the look that matches least with their personality**.
 The burly pacifist.
 The aggressive short man.
 These looks reverse our expectations and are often used for comedic purposes.
 They can also be used as internal conflicts for your characters, having the world perceive them a certain way when really it isn't true.

 Personally, I would encourage you to try to **break stereotypes with your characters**.
-Not every woman with short hair is gay after all.
+Not every big glasses wearer is a nerd, and not every buff guy is a meathead.
 Similarly, I encourage you to **avoid the default look**.
 Not every woman needs to be in perfect physical shape with long legs and gorgeous features.
 People come in all shapes and sizes and while it may take some tweaking in your style, avoiding the default look makes your characters more unique and can add a lot of depth to your story.